 This fun gift idea is made extra special with free printables!
 A Cozy Movie Night Bucket is a perfect gift that can be customized with fun candy and treats!

-Good morning!
-Here we are!
-The last day in the “12 Days of a Handmade Holiday” series!
+Hello!
+Here we are on the last day in my “12 Days of Holiday Crafts” series!
 I hope you have enjoyed it and hopefully have been inspired by some of the projects!
 I had a lot of fun doing them and finding new ways to DIY Christmas gifts and decorations.
 Today I have a great gift idea that can easily still be created by Christmas – a Cozy Movie Night Gift Bucket!

 Movie baskets, movie tins, movie buckets – they’ve all been done before, but just because it’s been done before doesn’t mean it isn’t still a great gift idea!
-This type of gift is especially great for a secret santa or Yankee swap type gift exchange.
+This type of gift is especially great for a secret santa gift exchange or a last minute gift.
 It’s the kind of gift you can keep gender neutral and generic, but you can also get very specific if gifting it to someone in particular.

 My movie bucket is all about a cozy night in.
 Perfect for the cold winter months ahead of us.
 This bucket is stocked full of snacks and treats, perfect for a cozy night on the couch with a great movie.
-Below is a list of what I included in my bucket along with some great printables!
-I’ll be back Monday with one last post before the holidays!!
+Below is a list of what I included in my bucket along with some great printables you can use to decorate it!

 To create the Cozy Movie Night Gift Bucket, you need to start with a tin bucket or similar shaped bucket or basket.
 What you decide to put into it is completely up to you!
 The items I used were purchased from Target and a local grocery store!
 The tin bucket came from Joann Fabrics.